-This first cookie is a variation on Judy’s but with extra light olive oil.
+Olive Oil Chocolate Chunk Cookies are a variation on Judy’s but made with extra light olive oil.
 It does add a tiny bit of flavor, but it’s rather pleasant.
-Plus, it makes the cookie seem more wholesome…seem being the key word here.
+Plus, it makes the cookie seem more wholesome (with “seem” being the key word here).
 It’s still a cookie after all, but satisfying.
 The cookies don’t spread much, so it’s a good idea to press the dough mounds down a bit.
 These are thick, dense and hearty.
 Don’t over-bake and let cool completely before eating.
 They taste best cooled.

 Olive Oil Chocolate Chunk Cookies